 For more advice on how to innovate in a corporate setting, please visit: http://www.3inno.com/our-articles

 Do you want to be more successful at innovation?
-I recommend the book Innovation Unplugged – helping managers prepare today’s business for future growth.
+I recommend the book Innovation Unplugged – it's the best short innovation book for managers.

 Director of 3inno